Garden Word of the Day

 As true bugs, rough stink bugs (Brochymena sulcata) are cousin to aphids, leafhoppers, and scale insects.
 There are several different subspecies of rough stinkbug and none of them are 100% beneficial.

 Rough stink bug identification

 Do not confuse rough stink bugs with brown marmorated stink bugs (Halyomorpha halys.) or consperse stink bugs (Euschistus conspersus).
-Brown marmorated stink bugs are relatively new to California and pose a serious threat to gardens and orchards.
+Brown marmorated stink bugs pose a serious threat to gardens and orchards.
 They have white bands on their antennae and legs, the front of the head is more blunt than other species, and the thorax is smooth.
 Consperse stink bugs have no banding on the antennae, but dark spots on the legs, the thorax is smooth but somewhat convex, and this species is smaller than others.

 Rough stink bug diet

 Like other stink bugs, a rough’s favorite foods are plant-based.
 While other species prefer fruits and vegetables, the rough stink bug diet is predominantly the leaves and developing seeds of ash, boxelder, walnut, willow, and many other trees.
 The thing that makes the rough stink bug beneficial is that they also feed on caterpillars and leaf beetle larvae.